Giving + Church Management For Catholic Infrastructures

 Micro-productivity is simply breaking a larger project down into smaller to-dos or incremental steps that are not intimidating.
 We all use this technique with our children, students, employees and ourselves to remove the overwhelming prospect of a big task and accomplish more than seems possible at first.

-Central defines a Generosity Rockstar as “someone who loves God and Central and commits to give generously to God through Central.
-The best and easiest way to become a Generosity Rockstar is to give weekly through an online, recurring, or scheduled donation.”
-They suggest $20/week to start but even $1/week qualifies.
-Rockstars receive a special coin as a reminder of their commitment.
+A Generosity Rockstar is someone who loves and their church and commits to give generously to God through their church.
+The best and easiest way to become a Generosity Rockstar is to give weekly through an online, recurring, or scheduled donation.
+Some suggest $20/week to start but even $1/week should qualify.
+Rockstars could receive a certificate or a special coin as a reminder of their commitment.

 It’s not at all about how much the church receives.
-The program is designed to motivate givers to take the first step toward:
+The idea is that planned incremental giving can motivate givers to take the first step toward:

-It also helps that Central uses Vision2 Online Giving, which is the only platform for churches that makes online giving easy by removing the top 5 barriers that cause givers to drop off before completing their gifts.
+Vision2 Online Giving enables programs like this with a flexible recurring giving feature and by removing the top 5 barriers that cause hesitant givers to drop off before completing their gifts.